 You will be taught in small interactive seminar groups, encouraging discussion and debate with teaching staff and fellow students.
-We place a great deal of importance on employability skills, and our modules History Education, Discovering Archives, and Public History all offer you short work placements and act as an introduction to career ideas.
-In 2019, we achieved a 91% satisfaction score for the teaching on BA History in the National Student Survey (For more details, ask us at www.reading.ac.uk/question).
+We place a great deal of importance on employability skills, and our modules History Education, Discovering Archives and Collections, and Going Public all offer you short work placements and act as an introduction to career ideas.
+In 2020, we achieved a 91% satisfaction score for the teaching on our BA History course in the National Student Survey (for more details, ask us at www.reading.ac.uk/question).

 Field trips in the UK and abroad give you the opportunity to see history in context, for example at Cliveden House in Buckinghamshire, Winchester, Westminster, and further afield in Paris and Berlin.
 Additionally, you can choose to spend a term in your second year at one of our partner universities in Europe, the USA, Canada and Australia.
 We encourage all our students to take up this opportunity as it can open your eyes to new areas of history and build your confidence and skills.